IDVault-2023/capstone-g2-2023/README.md

 improving the efficiency of electoral processes.

 ### Platform Blockchain – Overview
-As a Layer 2 Platform, IDVault powered by IDVault Token,
+<p>IDVault, as a Layer 2 platform powered by the IDVault Token, our users would experience significantly lowered transaction fees reducing government election costs, election officials would access programmable features via smart contracts enabling the standardization and templating of election ballot designs, and be independently verifiable by any voter that wanted to verify their own vote.
+While running on a Layer 1 platform like Althash, we see the increased transparency available in publically maintained blockchains, can secure election results to a public chain, and enable publically auditable and immutable records.
+We also keep the ability for independent verifiers to run their own blockchain nodes.</p>

-propose running in consortium settings where voting authorities register voters.
-To initiate the voting process, the voter registers to vote with a governing body.
+<p>To initiate the voting process, the voter registers to vote with a governing body.
 Registering authorities require trustworthy methods for guaranteeing the person who shows up is allowed to be a participating voter.
-Additionally, the governing authorities need to be able to support the voters user requests.
+The governing authorities need to be able to support the voters' user requests.
 The support channels need methods to help registered users recover lost accounts, prevent account theft, and deal with identity theft attempts.
-Voters using the platform to make their votes want a method of ensuring that their vote went to their choice and not to some other option.

-An ID account used for voting would have long term implications for security, maintenance, and education.
-The users would need an easy to use, reliable, secure system
+Voters using the platform to make their votes will want a method of ensuring that their vote went to their choice and not to some other option.
+Essentially, this is an ID account used for voting as such it would have long term implications for security, maintenance, and education.</p>

-by streamlining and securing the process with transparency and immutability  Rules for registration vary across the globe, many have a minimum identification requirement.

-Political Registrations Example (MVP)
+#### Political Registrations Example (MVP)
 1. Full Name (First and Last Name / Business Name DBA)
 2. Government ID (Social Security Number / TIN)
 3. Address (Physical Address for political zoning)
 4. Voting Party (If registered)

-Choosing Althash and HTMLCoin as the Layer 1 blockchain platform for our project is a strategic decision driven by their unique strengths.
-Althash offers a robust and secure blockchain infrastructure that is well-suited for the intricate requirements of digital identity and voting systems requiring public accountability and immutability.
-Its commitment to decentralized solutions and innovative consensus mechanisms aligns seamlessly with our vision for transparent and tamper-resistant audit trails.
-HTMLCoin, known for its versatility and user-friendly development environment, complements Althash by providing a flexible platform for the implementation of smart contracts and decentralized applications.
-Together, this dual-layer approach leverages the strengths of both Althash and HTMLCoin, ensuring a resilient and scalable foundation for our project.
-The synergy between these platforms not only enhances the security and reliability of our digital identity and voting systems but also fosters an environment conducive to continuous innovation in the evolving landscape of blockchain technology.
+<p>Rules for voter registration vary across the globe, many have a minimum identification requirement.
+Any blockchain ID solution should meet these minimum requirements, while also allowing election authorities to design elections based on the rules of their districts.
+Voters must be able to easily use the system by experiencing little to no transition difficulties.
+The voter wants to keep their identity safe, to know that their vote is correctly cast, and to keep their identity anonymous.</p>

 <p>Choosing Althash and HTMLCoin as the layer 1 blockchain platform for our project is a strategic decision driven by their unique strengths.
 Althash offers a robust and secure blockchain infrastructure that is well-suited for the intricate requirements of digital identity and voting systems.
 Its commitment to decentralized solutions and innovative consensus mechanisms aligns seamlessly with our vision for transparent and tamper-resistant audit trails.
 HTMLCoin, known for its versatility and user-friendly development environment, complements Althash by providing a flexible platform for the implementation of smart contracts and decentralized applications.
 Together, this dual-layer approach leverages the strengths of both Althash and HTMLCoin, ensuring a resilient and scalable foundation for our project.
 The synergy between these platforms not only enhances the security and reliability of our digital identity and voting systems but also fosters an environment conducive to continuous innovation in the evolving landscape of blockchain technology.</p>